 - You might be able to access an externship where you can work with professionals out in the field to practice your skills using their tools and equipment.

-Of course, hands-on learning in a classroom is not the only way to practice the skills you will need when you are out working in the trades.
+Of course, hands-on learning in a lab is not the only way to practice the skills you will need when you are out working in the trades.
 A good training program might have an online learning component as well, and will give you opportunities to practice what you learned on your own time.

 At Porter and Chester Institute in Connecticut and Massachusetts, you can receive hands-on career training for a variety of jobs in the trades in as little as one year.
 Want to find out more?
 To take the next step for a rewarding career, please fill out the form or give us a call at 800-870-6789.